Vyral/caleb-davis/_posts/2019-10-14-what-do-i-need-to-do-to-prepare-my-home-for-sale-in-autumn.md

 {% include pullquote.html %}

 **3\.
 Decorate and embrace the season.** If you choose to sell your home in autumn, there are several decorating and staging tips for that season.
 Popular holidays coming up are Halloween and Thanksgiving.
-Don’t hesitate to decorate for those holidays, as you can help a possible buyer envision themselves living in the home during these times.
-Don’t go overboard, it’s not a good idea to decorate your house with gory decor and props.
-Be tactful and try to appeal to the masses.
+Don’t hesitate to decorate for those holidays, as you can help a possible buyer envision themselves living in the home during these times.Don’t go overboard, though—it’s not a good idea to decorate your house with gory decor and props.

 **4\.
 Turn on all the lights.** Showings in autumn are likely to happen when it’s dark, or getting dark outside.
 Having all your lights on will make your home seem larger.
 Your home could feel cramped, dim, and uninviting if it’s dark during the showing.